pixie-io/blog.px.dev/content/blog/open-source-release/index.md

 featured: true
 ---

-We are thrilled to announce that Pixie has officially been open-sourced by New Relic.
+We are thrilled to announce that Pixie has officially been open sourced by New Relic.
 Pixie is an in-cluster observability platform for Kubernetes.
-It's designed to be a low-friction tool for developers to debug and monitor their applications.
+It's designed to be a low friction tool for developers to debug and monitor their applications.

 As a quick background for those new to the project, here are Pixie's three most important capabilities: